Welcome to the user community!

 Hereafter in this document, we use "share" to include both sharing and publishing.
 Both are considered "publication" legally.

 If you share projects publicly, then you must abide by additional rules:

 Anything you share is available to other users for any purpose, including the sharing of modified versions of your projects.
 By sharing a project, you are agreeing to license it under the Creative Commons Attribution-NonCommercial-ShareAlike License.
 (Fine print: If you want your project to be considered "free software" then you should waive the "NonCommercial" part of the license, but we do not impose this choice on you).
 This license also applies to any media (images, sounds, etc). you share on this site.

 If you do use someone else's work in creating your project, you should give them credit for it, in your project notes.

 Our community includes children, and people of all cultures, religions, political views, and so on.
 You may not share anything that could reasonably be considered offensive to others.
 We reserve the right to revoke the shared status of anything that, in our sole judgment, is offensive to our community standards.
 (There is a fine line between the free expression of ideas, which we encourage, and offensiveness, which we don't.
 You can argue with us through our contact page, but by using this site you agree that our judgment is final).
 In case of repeated violations, we may remove your account entirely.

 In particular, you may not share anything that is illegal in the United States of America, where our servers are located, including pornography and hate speech as defined by US law.

-BY USING THIS SITE OR THE SOFTWARE, YOU AGREE THAT NEITHER THE UNIVERSITY OF CALIFORNIA NOR THE MIOSOFT CORPORATION PROVIDES ANY WARRANTY WHATSOEVER, since the services are provided at no cost.
+BY USING THIS SITE OR THE Snap!
+SOFTWARE, YOU AGREE THAT THE UNIVERSITY OF CALIFORNIA DOES NOT PROVIDE ANY WARRANTY WHATSOEVER, since the services are provided at no cost.
 This includes the possibility of damage to your computer.